Planning to hire employees in Canada? Here’s a quick guide

 Canada’s talent pool boasts skilled workers with specialized knowledge in growing industries such as AI, machine learning, technology, and media.
 So, it’s no surprise that many global businesses, like U.S. companies, are looking to hire employees in Canada.

-This guide explains how U.S. companies can hire in Canada, what legal considerations employers need to observe, and how an Employer of Record like Payoneer Workforce Management can simplify the hiring process.
+This guide explains how U.S. companies can hire in Canada, what legal considerations employers need to observe, and how an Employer of Record like Payoneer Workforce Management can help simplify the hiring process.

 How to hire employees in Canada